Skip to main content

 What is the difference between inventory management and inventory control?

-Inventory management is the broad discipline including purchasing and forecasting.
-Inventory control is the narrower practice of keeping the recorded stock accurate and available, mostly through counting, reconciliation, and location discipline inside the warehouse.
+The former is the broad discipline, including purchasing and forecasting.
+Inventory control is the narrower practice of keeping recorded stock accurate and available, mostly through counting, reconciliation, and location discipline inside the warehouse.

 Need expert hands on inventory management in your business?